rmjarvis/TreeCorr/README.rst

 Three-point Correlations
 ------------------------

+Three point correlation functions are significantly more complicated, being functions of three parameters defining the triangle size and shape, rather than just a single separation.
+For cross-correlations, there are also issues related to whether one wants to allow the different catalogs to take all possible vertices in the triangles are be fixed to a particular vertex.

-This software is not yet able to compute three-point cross-correlations, so the only avaiable three-point correlations are:
+This software is able to compute the following three-point auto-correlations:

 :NNN: Three-point correlation function of number counts.